 11. State natural area preserves, natural resource conservation areas, and state wildlife areas.
 The city concludes that there are none within the city’s jurisdiction at the time of adoption of this chapter.

 C. Regulated Development.
 Unless specifically exempted under PTMC 19.05.040, all development proposals or alterations in classified fish and wildlife habitat conservation areas shall comply with the standards included in subsections D through G of this section.
-Designated fish and wildlife habitat conservation areas that are within shoreline jurisdiction are also regulated under the city’s shoreline master program.
+Designated fish and wildlife habitat conservation areas that are within shoreline jurisdiction are regulated under the city’s shoreline master program.

 D. Performance Standards Applicable to All Development.